saadtazi/until-promise/README.md

 * specify a Promise library like `bluebird` if needed (defaults to `Promise` which is available in nodejs and most [modern browser](http://caniuse.com/#search=promise))

 *Gotcha*
-* When used with `duration` option, we cannot guarantee that it will take exactly or a most `duration`ms, not only because of [the nature of Javascript time](http://ejohn.org/blog/accuracy-of-javascript-time/).
+* When used with `duration` option, we cannot guarantee that it will take exactly or a most `duration`ms, mostly because of [the nature of Javascript time](http://ejohn.org/blog/accuracy-of-javascript-time/).
 [Additional info here](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout#Notes).

 If the condition is never satisfied and `duration` is not a multiple of `wait`, then the returned promise might fail after `Math.ceil(failAfter / wait) * wait` ( which is `> failAfter`)